-Bangladesh detains 123 persons, including Rohingyas, trying to enter from India: Report
+Bangladesh detains 123 persons it claims were ‘pushed’ over border by India: Report

 In Khagrachhari, at least 79 Bangla-speaking persons were detained.

-The Kurigram district borders India’s Assam and Meghalaya, and the Khagrachhari ditsrict borders Tripura.
+The Kurigram district borders India’s Assam and Meghalaya, and the Khagrachhari district borders Tripura.

 In February, Border Security Force chief Daljit Singh Chaudhary had said that infiltration along India’s border with Bangladesh had “gone down substantially” since the political crisis led to the change of government in Dhaka.